LewisTowart/tech258_cloud/what_is_cloud/readme.md

 ### Is migrating to the cloud always cheaper?

-The short answer is No. The answer of is it cheaper will be specific to each organisation's current state and requirements.
+The short answer is No. The answer of, is it cheaper will be specific to each organisation's current state and requirements.

 Here are some examples to show how it may be more costly for a business:
 * The business may have already heavily invested in their infrastructure